May 01, 2019, Updated Jan 30, 2024

 - 1 tablespoon kosher salt

-Grill for 5 to 8 minutes until you see your desired color and then flip.
+- Grill Direct: Grill for 5 to 8 minutes until you see your desired color and then flip.
 Cook another 4 to 6 minutes until soft and you achieve your desired grill marks.

-Remove form heat, remove core if desired, and stack onto a serving platter as appetizer or side for your main meal.
+- Serve: Remove form heat, remove core if desired, and stack onto a serving platter as appetizer or side for your main meal.